eldarflour/eldarflour.github.io/usr/notes/sources-of-b12.md

 ## Other

-Algæ and duckweed are widely available, replicate rapidly, and have impressive nutritional profiles, and yet people rarely use them in food.
+Algæ and duckweed are widely available, replicate rapidly, and have impressive nutritional profiles, and yet they are rarely used in food.
 For this reason, it may be useful to look at them as ways of making [natural supplements](/notes/duckweed) instead.
 For synthetic supplements and fortification, note that more than a few micrograms [may be harmful](https://www.theatlantic.com/health/archive/2017/08/b12-energy/537654/).

 Or, a lot of seaweed.
 [Life is suffering.](https://www.bbc.co.uk/religion/religions/buddhism/beliefs/fournobletruths_1.shtml)